SchornacklabSLCU/amfinder/README.md

 # Automatic Mycorrhiza Finder (AMFinder)

-The Automatic Mycorrhiza Finder (AMFinder) consists of the `amf` Python script for automatic annotation of AM fungal colonization and fungal structures in root images, and the standalone interface `amfbrowser` for inspection, amendment and validation of computer predictions.
+The Automatic Mycorrhiza Finder (AMFinder) allows for automatic computer vision-based identification and quantification of AM fungal colonisation and intraradical hyphal structures on ink-stained root images using convolutional neural networks.

 ## Summary